Why Didn't The FBI And DHS Produce A Threat Report Ahead of The Capitol Insurrection?

 One law enforcement official confirmed to NPR that Norfolk FBI officials had found specific threats against members of Congress, an exchange of maps of the tunnel system under the Capitol complex, and gathering places in Kentucky, Pennsylvania and South Carolina where extremists were meeting before convoying up to Washington.
 (The Washington Post first reported the existence of the Norfolk FBI warning.)

 The problem was that the threats they uncovered hadn't gone through any rigorous analysis process.
 "They seem to have only had a couple or single sourcing," said R.P.
-Eddy, a former American counterterrorism official and diplomat who now runs Ergo, a private intelligence firm.
-"So, if you were a consumer of that intelligence and that's all you saw... you'd say, oh, it's just one source.
-You know, I'm not so sure I'm going to invest 2 million dollars into extra overtime and get a bunch of new gear for my troops."
+Eddy, a former U.S. counterterrorism official and diplomat who now runs Ergo, a private intelligence firm.
+"So, if you were a consumer of that intelligence and that's all you saw ... you'd say, 'Oh, it's just one source.
+You know, I'm not so sure I'm going to invest $2 million into extra overtime and get a bunch of new gear for my troops."

 Eddy said if there wasn't an intelligence bulletin ahead of the pro-Trump rally, that was a problem.
-"If the reality is that... neither FBI nor DHS did a threat assessment for January 6, that was blinking red, if that's indeed the fact then that's absolutely a failure of intelligence... and weird," he said.
+"If the reality is that ... neither FBI nor DHS did a threat assessment for Jan.
+6, that was blinking red.
+If that's indeed the fact, then that's absolutely a failure of intelligence ... and weird," he said.

-The Intelligence and Analysis office at DHS is responsible for producing these threat assessments and they often work in concert with the FBI.
-The I&A office, as it is known, has had staffing and operations problems for months, ever since the former FBI agent who ran the division, Brian Murphy, was removed from the job in August after media reports that he was compiling dossiers on journalists and protesters in Portland, Ore.
+The Office of Intelligence and Analysis at DHS is responsible for producing these threat assessments, and it often works in concert with the FBI.
+The I&A Office, as it is known, has had staffing and operations problems for months, ever since the former FBI agent who ran the division, Brian Murphy, was removed from the job in August after media reports that he was compiling dossiers on journalists and protesters in Portland.
 Among other things, the dossiers made note of which journalists were publishing leaked documents.

-The acting homeland security secretary at the time, Chad Wolf, ordered the intelligence office to stop collecting the information on journalists and said there would be an investigation into the matter.
+The acting secretary of homeland security at the time, Chad Wolf, ordered the intelligence office to stop collecting the information on journalists and said there would be an investigation into the matter.
 A short time later, Murphy filed a whistleblower complaint in which he alleged that he had been told to stop reporting on Russian threats to the U.S. election in his threat assessments.
-He said he was told it would "make President Trump look bad."
+He said he was told it would make President Trump look bad.
 His whistleblower case is still pending.

 Murphy was replaced in the fall by a longtime member of the department's general counsel's office.
 He was a lawyer and didn't have an analysis background.
 What that meant, officials said, was that one of the department's key missions — disseminating actionable threat information out to local law enforcement — was hobbled.
-This week, Acting Director Wolf announced that he would also be leaving.
+This week, acting Secretary Wolf announced his own departure.

-The Fusion Center Association's Sena remembers seeing that report and other local law enforcement officials contacted by NPR said they only recall that back in December there was a bulletin that focused on domestic extremists who might mobilize and create violence "in the coming months."
+The National Fusion Center Association's Sena remembers seeing that report, and other local law enforcement officials contacted by NPR said they recall only that back in December there was a bulletin that focused on domestic extremists who might mobilize and create violence "in the coming months."
 It didn't focus on the Jan.
-6 joint session of Congress and it didn't indicate that Capitol Hill could be a target.
+6 joint session of Congress, and it didn't indicate that Capitol Hill could be a target.

 Some security specialists said they didn't think an intelligence report would have made much of a difference.
-"It was perfectly obvious, if you read the newspaper that there was going to be a big rally, that the president was talking about... be wild, and that the focus was going to be the Capitol, where they were having a certification vote," said former DHS Secretary Michael Chertoff.
+"It was perfectly obvious, if you read the newspaper, that there was going to be a big rally, that the president was talking about ... be 'wild,' and that the focus was going to be the Capitol, where they were having a certification vote," said former Secretary of Homeland Security Michael Chertoff.
 "It didn't take rocket science to see if there was a realistic foreseeable risk to the Capitol and you would enhance the security."

 The threat was so out in the open, Chertoff said, you didn't need the threat analysis to know what was going to happen.